-If you’re like me, maybe you don’t really care where you’re going.
+If you’re like me, maybe you don’t care where you’re going.
 You just want to go somewhere new.
-So unless you’ve fallen in love with a girl on a Tokyo dating website, or have an infatuation with guys dressed in cosplay, perhaps you could pass on Tokyo and try somewhere else.
+So unless you’ve fallen in love with a girl on a Tokyo dating website, or have an infatuation with guys dressed in cosplay, maybe you could pass on Tokyo and try somewhere else.
 If that’s the case, here’s what I do pretty much every time I travel.

 What if you’re not flexible with dates or destination?

 This means you basically have no bargaining power at all, but there are still one or two tricks you could use that might save you some money.
 The tips below are some generic flying tips, and you can apply them to all your flight searches, even (especially) the shotgun searches we did above.

 Try using different hubs

 We touched on this already but I’ll mention it again.
 If your dates are fixed, and your destination is fixed, you can still try and change the hub you fly through.